 County judge strikes down Ohio abortion ban, citing voter-approved reproductive rights amendment

-A county judge has permanently blocked enforcement of an Ohio law that bans virtually all abortions
+A judge has permanently blocked enforcement of Ohio's ban on virtually all abortions

 COLUMBUS, Ohio -- The most far-reaching of Ohio’s laws restricting abortion was struck down on Thursday by a county judge who said last year’s voter-approved amendment enshrining reproductive rights renders the so-called heartbeat law unconstitutional.